wcpos/woocommerce-pos/readme.txt

 1. WooCommerce POS main screen

 == Changelog ==

+= 1.4.16 - 2024/03/22 =
+* Fix: namespace checkout token, this may help some situations where checkout is not completing

 = 1.4.15 - 2024/03/20 =
 * Fix: another potential error introduced to Pro updater in previous version 🤦‍♂️